 Video 3 - Production (10:40)

 The production is probably the most important part in this course.
-I give you tons of informations about my settings at the beginning, my interval and how to change the settings.
-Ramping is what makes Day to Night Timelapses possible, so you need to be comfortable with this.
+I give you tons of informations about my settings at the beginning, my interval and how to change the settings, what we call the ramping.

-I show you in live how I change the settings on my Canon 6D.
+I show you live how I change the settings on my Canon 6D.

 Video 4 - Intro Post-Production (12:01)

 I introduce the 3 types of Holy Grail Timelapses that we are going to edit and color correct using LRTimelapse and Lightroom.

 Note: After a SD card issue, I won't be able to work on the timelapse I shot in video 3 "Production".
 But it's not a big deal, I have plenty of amazing and beautiful day to night timelapses we can use for this tutorial.

 Video 5 - Post-Production: NYC Day to Night LRTimelapse (5:34)